• Home /

 How to pronounce it: “eff-aych-AY”

-The Federal Housing Administration is part of the Department of Housing and Urban Development (HUD).
-Since 1934, the FHA has provided mortgage insurance on loans made by FHA-approved lenders, which protects them from a borrower’s mortgage default.
-FHA loans allow home buyers to make low-down payments with more lenient credit requirements than other loan types.
+The Federal Housing Administration, part of the Department of Housing and Urban Development (HUD), insures loans made by FHA-approved lenders, protecting them from losses if a borrower defaults.
+FHA loans allow for lower down payments and more lenient credit requirements.

 ARM: Adjustable Rate Mortgage